 Email forwarding is when you set your account to send messages to another address.
-When someone sends email to something like firstname.lastname@example.org, you can have the message sent to email@example.com.
-It works similar to how you would forward mail in the real world.
+When someone sends email to something like email@example.com, you can have the message sent to firstname.lastname@example.org.
+It works similar to how you would forward postal mail.

 In this tutorial, I’m going to show you how to set these forwarders from the cPanel dashboard.
-In just a few minutes, you can have your messages sent onto virtually any address you want.
+But first:

 Email Forwarding Setup in cPanel

 In cPanel, scroll down to the Email section and click on “Forwarders.”

 Click the “Add Forwarder” button on the left.

 Input the address you want to forward and choose its domain from the drop-down.
 For this tutorial, I am forwarding “sales” to a Gmail address.

 In the “Destination” section, leave the radio button selected for “Forward to Email Address.”
 Input the address where you want to receive messages.

 Click the “Add Forwarder” button when you’re done.